Thinking Of Having A Live Band, DJ Or Both At Your Wedding? These Tips Will Guide You

 DJ (Disc Jockey): Pros and Cons

-And, depending on the amount of repertoire a DJ brings, they’ll take up less dance floor real estate and can be rearranged with less stress, making more dancing room available.
+And, depending on the amount of repertoire a DJ brings, they’ll take up less space on the dance floor, making more dancing room available.

-Also, improvisation is tough if for instance, your dad is not catching up with the tempo on the father-daughter dance or your nieces and nephews decide to ruin the dance with some bad moves.
+Conversely, a DJ lacking a superb vibe and aura can significantly dampen the party atmosphere.
+Also, improvisation is tough if, for instance, your dad is not keeping up with the tempo during the father-daughter dance or if your nieces and nephews decide to ruin the dance with some bad moves.

 Then you should specifically prohibit the playing of a song you feel strongly about in your agreement before you sign any contract.

-Also,make sure you ask to see a DJ or band in action before you finally hire them so you can have an idea of the picture they would present to your guests.
+In conclusion, make sure you ask to see a DJ or band in action before you finally hire them to have an idea of how they perform.
+You could ask for a playlist and look for songs you know and love that would work with your guests.